CarsonTSmith/Grackle/README.md

 # Grackle

-Grackle Server is written for BSD Sockets only.
+Grackle Server is written for Linux and BSD Sockets only.

 To build the project follow the steps below.